-How to Dispose of Starch Packing Peanuts (A Complete Guide)
+How to Dispose of Starch Packing Peanuts: Eco-Friendly Methods and Recycling Tips

 If you’ve ever ordered something online and had it shipped to your home, you’ve received a package filled with packing peanuts.
 These little Styrofoam balls protect delicate items during shipping, but what do you do with them once the item has been delivered?
 If you’re not sure how to dispose of starch packing peanuts, don’t worry!
 We’re here to help.